-mechanism for environmental disparities analyzed in the economics literature (Banzhaf and Walsh, 2008; Gamper-Rabindran and Timmins, 2011; Depro, Timmins and O'Neil, 2015).
+Ma and Timmins 2019a, and Banzhaf, Ma and Timmins 2019b).
+Until recently, household sorting has been the primary mechanism for environmental disparities analyzed in the economics literature (Banzhaf and Walsh, 2008; Gamper-Rabindran and Timmins, 2011; Depro, Timmins and O'Neil, 2015).
 However, the broader, multi-disciplinary literature highlights several other mechanisms, and empirical research in economics has begun supplying evidence of some of these.
-Lee (2017) proposes and finds evidence that differential moving costs affect households' ability to "flee the nuisance."
-Timmins and Vissing (2017) find that linguistic isolation affects bargaining power in mineral lease negotiations.
+Lee (2017) examines the possibility that differential moving costs affect households' ability to "flee the nuisance."
+Timmins and Vissing (2017) argue that linguistic isolation affects bargaining power in mineral lease negotiations.
 Shertzer, Twinam and Walsh (2016) show historical evidence that non-White neighborhoods in Chicago were more likely to be zoned for industrial uses.
-Christensen and Timmins (2018) identify discrimination in the real estate market that steers minorities towards more polluted areas.
+Christensen and Timmins (2018) examine discrimination in the real estate market that steers minorities towards more polluted areas.
 We add to this literature by providing theoretical and empirical evidence that implies unequal pollution and welfare loss from limited information.

 Though our focus in this paper is on air pollution and housing choice, our primary finding emerges generically from the relationship between salient and hidden amenities.
 As such, we believe hidden disamenities have the potential to create income-based or racial disparities in other contexts where information is likely limited, such as climate change mitigation (Heal and Park, 2016), groundwater source selection (Kremer et al., 2011), and demand for environmental quality in developing countries more generally (Greenstone and Jack, 2015).
 Our findings also contribute to an active, cross-field literature on the economics of information (Hastings and Weinstein, 2008; Ehrlich, 2014; Kurlat and Stroebel, 2015; Allcott, Lockwood and Taubinsky, 2019).
-That a disparity can be produced simply by information that is uniformly limited across individuals stands out in contrast with existing work that focuses on heterogeneity in information and its costs.
+That a disparity can be produced simply by information that is uniformly limited across individuals stands out in contrast with existing work that focuses on heterogeneity in information and its costs.7

 In light of our findings, we argue that estimation of marginal willingness to pay for environmental quality (MWTP) - a primary concern in environmental and public economics - must account for informational failures.
 Much of the related literature has used an assumption of full information in analysis of revealed preferences.
-When limited information is mentioned, it is generally in the context of noting that estimated willingness to pay reflects beliefs about environmental quality.
-We show that our motivating empirical examples can lead to biased estimates of willingness to pay, and that the bias can go in either direction.
-As such, we argue for the explicit incorporation of information about beliefs, along the lines of what is proposed by Bishop et al. (2019).
+When limited information is mentioned, it is generally in the context of noting that estimated willingness to pay reflects beliefs about environmental quality.8 We show that our motivating empirical examples can lead to biased estimates of willingness to pay, and that the bias can go in either direction.